ERIK CHEEVER, Professor

 Courses Readily Available to Students Not Majoring or Minoring in Engineering

-Note that Design and Sculpture in the Digital Age, Problems in Technology, Environmental Protection, Swarthmore and the Biosphere, Art and Science of Structures, and Fundamentals of Food Engineering are not admissible as technical electives within an engineering major or minor but may be taken as free electives subject to the 20-course rule.
+Note that Problems in Technology, Environmental Protection, Art and Engineering of Structures, and Fundamentals of Food Engineering are not admissible as technical electives within an engineering major or minor but may be taken as free electives subject to the 20-course rule.

 Preparation for Honors Examinations